-The Minimum Viable Product (MVP) concept is a great way to get a product built on the skin of an oily rag and then get some early customer feedback.
-Based on building the core of your idea out in a minimal way and quickly getting it into the hands of your customers, it’s a well-trodden path today for start-ups, or anyone born or compelled to be lean, to get the product out and figure out where the pivots are.
-The MVP exists to validate that your product fits your market, aka you’re solving stuff they want solved.
+An Minimum Viable Product (MVP) has become a well understood route to building a product built on the skin of an oily rag and then getting some early customer feedback.
+It has become a well-trodden path today for start-ups, or anyone born or compelled to be lean, to get the product out and figure out where the pivots are.
+Yet there are flaws in the MVP that two alternate approaches, the Sales Ready Product (SRP) and the RAT address.

-But what if you have a stronger sense of purpose or have got beyond validation and you want to knock it out of the park?
+What if you have a stronger sense of purpose or have got beyond validation and you want to knock it out of the park?
 Is there money or room for your crazy plan?
-At Sequoia, they think that not only may there be room for your more grandiose plan but in fact such thinking is a must to be successful and differentiate between why some startups reach market leadership while others never get off the ground.
-Rather than build an MVP, Sequoia recommend investigating a Sales Ready product (SRP) which is pitched at converting prospects into customers in the moment through its nailing of the issue.
+At Sequoia, they think that there could be considerable appetite for your more grandiose plans and in fact believe such thinking is a must to be successful and differentiate between why some startups reach market leadership while others never get off the ground.
+Rather than, or following, the build of an MVP, Sequoia recommend investigating a Sales Ready product (SRP) which is pitched at converting prospects into customers in the moment by nailing the customer value proposition.
 If you can get here, whilst it will lengthen your initial research and development cycle it will shorten your sales cycle, ramp your revenue and point you towards market leadership.
 The approach takes a unified engineering, product, design and sales team as that up front learning gained from the sales teams must be verbose and understood by the whole team to help create the product that will nail it, understanding what matters most to the customers and what you can ignore.
 This is timely input for Moroku as we are in the middle of a couple of product development cycles.
 Sure we want to bring the customers in early in the cycle to ensure we know and test what they want and validate that the problem we’re trying to solve is the right one and one that they really do want solving.
 At the same time we know that people are incredibly fickle.

-The other design concept is the Story Driven Design.
-Whilst Jira is full of user stories I sometimes wonder if everyone gets the point.
+Another great design concept promoted by Sequoia is the Story Driven Design.
+Whilst Jira is full of user stories and epics not everyone gets the point.
 Everyone on the team needs to know of and think of the experience the customer is getting: sales, engineering, product, support and finance.
 This is the concept of the story map, a design document that shows the big idea of your product experience at a glance, with your customer or user at the centre.
 A good one will unify the team, secure company-wide support, and help navigate to a successful shipment.
 It does not explicitly spell out the final design, UI or in-the-weeds UX logic.
 It does, however, hold the product vision and works as a rubric against which the team can make better and faster decisions.
-Some of the newer team have embarked on our new savings product so I thought I’d try the story map out to trial it.
-It’s rough but it took just 5 minutes together to get across the core of what we’ll be doing.
-I’ll be using it over the coming days to check in to see that we get it and can measure progress – Will let you know how we get on
+When we embarked on our new savings product we built a story map out to trial it.
+It’s rough but took just 5 minutes together to get across the core of what we would be doing and worked very well.